netzob/netzob/doc/documentation/source/modelization/index.rst

 Field's size can be fixed or variable.
 Field's content can be static of dynamic.
 Field's content can be basic (a 32 bits integer) or complex (an array).
-A field has a type, a data description, a data encoding and a semantic~:
+A field has four attributes~:

 * the type defines its definition domain or set of valid values (16 bits integer, string, etc.) ;
-* the data description defines ...
-(ASN.1, TSN.1, EBML, etc.) ;
+* the data description defines the structuration of the field (ASN.1, TSN.1, EBML, etc.) ;
 * the data encoding defines ...
 (ASCII, little endian, big endian, XML, EBML, DER, XER, PER, etc.) ;
 * the semantic defines ...
 (IP address, port number, URL, email, checksum, etc.).